Georgia Stanway: Manchester City

 On 18 July 2015, Stanway completed a move to Manchester City.
 On 29 July, Stanway made her senior debut for Manchester City as a substitute in a 5–0 win over Durham in the Continental Cup.
 On 27 August, she scored her first goal in a 2–0 victory against Everton.
 She ended her maiden campaign with the club's Rising Star award.
 In 2016, she won the Nissan Goal of the Season award.
 In January 2017, she signed a new contract with the club.

 Her performances in the 2017–18 season led her to be named in the UEFA Women's Champions League Team of the Season.
-The following season, she was awarded the PFA Women's Young Player of the Year.
+The following season, she was awarded the PFA Women's Young Player of the Year award, and nominated for the Northwest Football Women's Rising Star Award.

 On 17 November 2019, Stanway scored two goals before being sent off, after receiving two yellow cards, in a 5–0 league win against West Ham United.
 She began the 2020–21 season by scoring a brace in a 2–0 away league win against Aston Villa.

 In the first Manchester derby of the 2021–22 season, Stanway received a straight red card for a high challenge on Leah Galton in the 35th minute, with the score at 0–0.
 Despite this, Manchester City claimed a 2–2 draw.
 Stanway went on to win the FA WSL Goal of the Month award for December 2021.
 On 29 January 2022, Stanway became Manchester City's highest women's goalscorer after scoring a hat trick in an 8–0 win against Nottingham Forest in the fourth round of the 2021–22 Women's FA Cup.
+Injuries in the team for the first half of this season saw Stanway cycle through positions – nominally a forward at the start, she spent time as the first available right-back, in defensive midfield, and at one point was the second-choice goalkeeper.
+While coach Gareth Taylor praised her versatility, and Stanway said she would do whatever the team needed, she was frustrated with the situation.
+After teammates returned in the new year, she was able to play a string of games as a central midfielder and felt she was showing her best form, saying in March 2022 that in future she did not want to be a versatile player.